4 Marketing Data Analysis Mistakes to Avoid

 Take Engagement Rate, as an example.
 It’s calculated differently on Facebook than it is on Twitter.
 Because of platform-specific differences, you can’t necessarily neatly compare Engagement metrics between Facebook and Twitter without delving into the specific formulas.

 If you wanted to aggregate Engagement Rate across platforms, you might consider recalculating the metric universally.
-For QuickFrame Video Intelligence, for instance, we use the following formula across all of the platforms we analyze to run comparison analyses seamlessly:
+For instance, we recommend using this formula when running comparison analyses across platforms:

 Engagement Rate = (Likes + Comments) / Views